LandRegistry/govuk-frontend-wtf/README.md

 ## How to use

-For a more detailed demo please refer to the [demo app](https://github.com/LandRegistry/govuk-frontend-wtf-demo) source code.
+For a more detailed example please refer to the [demo app](https://github.com/LandRegistry/govuk-frontend-wtf-demo) source code.

 After running `pip install govuk-frontend-wtf`, ensure that you tell Jinja where to load the templates from using the `PackageLoader` and register `WTFormsHelpers` as follows: